michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 I've been using Gridsome with Netlify for months and love how easy they've made deploying and serving my site.
 The fact that I can use this function to add comments to my site is just icing on the cake.

 Was there something I missed?
-Maybe didn't explain something well?
+Maybe I didn't explain something well?
 Let me know in the comments!